30 Years!

 Why does it happen?

-Urine is communication.
+Urine is part of canine communication.
 Dogs leave urine scent when they mark along a trail.
-It's information.
-"Spot was here."
+It's information: "Spot was here."
 Shy dogs "introduce themselves' with a puddle so the person or animal can "get to know her" in a less invasive way, by smelling the puddle, rather than needing to get up close and personal.
 "You can smell me over there."

 Excitement wetting is common in immature dogs who are over excited.
 "So excited I wet my pants."